pintomatthew15/CounterHackNotes/Counter_Hack_Reloaded_Notes/Chapter 7. Phase 3_ Gaining Access Using Applicati.md

 - Using a considerable amount of trial and error, the attacker attempts to determine how the application is interacting with the SQL database.
 - A trial-and-error process is involved because each Web application formulates queries for a back-end database in a unique fashion.

-To get a feel for how SQL injection works, let's look at a specific example from a tool called WebGoat, a free Web applicatoin available for download from www.owasp.org.
+To get a feel for how SQL injection works, let's look at a specific example from a tool called WebGoat, a free Web application available for download from www.owasp.org.
 - WebGoat implements a simulated e-commerce application, where users can pretend to buy HDTV equipment and other items.
 - However, like the Mock Bank application we looked at earlier, WebGoat is full of various Web vulnerabilities
 - By downloading WebGoat and experimenting with it in your lab on a Windows or Linux machine, you can improve your Web application assessment skills in a mock environment.